esheldon/desmeds/README.md

 # You can also first make a "stubby" meds, holding all the inputs for the
 # MEDSMaker.
 This is useful because creating the inputs requires
 # network and db access, but creating the final file does not
 desmeds-make-stubby-meds medsconf coadd_run band

-# now make the full meds, which does not require db access
+# now make the full meds, taking inputs from the stubby MEDS.
+# this call does not require db access
-desmeds-make-meds medsconf coadd_run band
+desmeds-make-meds --from-stubby medsconf coadd_run band
 ```

 ## generating scripts to make MEDS files for a DESDM release